Siphon880gh/devbrain/3D Modeling, Game Development, VR-AR, Virtual Production/_Blender/Posing/Blender - Changing Pose - Vertices and Polygon Faces.md

 I missed a polygon on his left arm (off his wrist) - noo!
 Then you can either undo (there's Undo History) and restart this or try deleting that one-off vertex to see if it affects the model's appearance

 You may find that after rotating and translating the arm, the shoulder might have sharp extrusions.
-Refer to this for fixing: [[Sculpturing Related - Smoothen]]
+Refer to this for fixing: [[Smooth]]